CyberQueens/CyberQueens/4 - Reverse Engineering Exercises/binary_operations.md

 The _Binary XOR_ is written as ^.
 There is no simple logical equivalent like in other binary operations.
 XOR is short for "Exclusive OR".
 Meaning, we're only looking for ONE of the bits to be 1 - but not both.

-Here is the table describing all the outcome of the Binary XOR operatXOR
+Here is the table describing the outcomes of the Binary XOR operator

 It helps to identify: 1 = True, 0 = False